 In this situation, what David didn’t realize was that his request was far more difficult than it sounded.
 Why?

 Poor Marcia… The official ‘keeper of data.’
-She was trying to anticipate the needs of managers and her boss, while also juggling plates, hats, and frying pans.
+She was trying to respond to the needs of managers and her boss.
+At the same time, she was also juggling plates, hats, and frying pans.
 Minute-by-minute and hour-by-hour, she had to shift what she was working on, depending on the priority of the moment.

 And poor David!
-He’d been paying for all of the time that it took Marcia to extract data, and he was still missing the day-to-day info needed to effectively run his business!
+He’d been paying for all of the time that it took Marcia to extract data, and he was still missing the day-to-day info needed to run his business effectively!

 Here’s What Happens When Your Chart Of Accounts In QuickBooks is Well Organized